Cartier and Weil Divisors on Varieties with Quotient Singularities: -Manifolds and Quotient Singularities

 \begin{remark} For $n=3$ the simple group automorphism on $\mu_d \times \mu_d$ given by $(\xi,\eta) \mapsto (\xi \eta^{-1}, \eta)$ shows that the following two spaces are isomorphic under the identity map:

 Note that the determinants of the minors of order $2$ are the same in both side of the previous equation.
-There is an obvious generalization for higher dimensions, allowing row operations when the two rows correspond to the same cyclic group.
-This is not a strong condition since we can also multiply any row (of $\bd$ and $A$ simultaneously) by an arbitrary integer. \end{remark}
+There is an obvious generalization for higher dimensions, allowing row operations when the two rows correspond to the same cyclic groups.
+This is not a strong condition since we can multiply also any row (of $\bd$ and $A$ simultaneously). \end{remark}